RogCAD home <--- back to RogCAD home page

 But it never occured to me to do it the latter way

-since the floating image plane directly simulates the
+since the floating image plane directly simulates

 stationary architectural object.